Consensys/QuorumTraining/README.md

 # QuorumTraining

+## ⚠️ Project Deprecation Notice ⚠️

+QuorumTraining has been deprecated, and we are no longer supporting the project.

+It has been replaced by [quorum-dev-quickstart](https://github.com/ConsenSys/quorum-dev-quickstart) that offers wider compatibility with Quorum products

+We encourage all users with active projects to migrate to [quorum-dev-quickstart](https://github.com/ConsenSys/quorum-dev-quickstart)

+If you have any questions or concerns, please reach out to the ConsenSys protocol engineering team on [#Discord](https://chat.consensys.net) or by [email](mailto:quorum@consensys.net).

+## Description

 If you are looking for the details of the Training that was presented on the 15th/16th June 2017 you can find it here:

 [https://github.com/ConsenSys/QuorumTraining/blob/master/TrainingOld.md](https://github.com/ConsenSys/QuorumTraining/blob/master/TrainingOld.md)